Tomi Janežič: Career

-Janežič has received prizes and awards such as the Borštnik Award, four Sterija Awards, two MESS Golden Laurel Wreath awards, two Ardalion Awards, two Grand Prix Golden Lion awards, the Golden Mask, Golden Bird, and Judita awards, two Dr. Đuro Rošić awards, and several other Grand Prix, international critics' and audience awards (including the BITEF audience award for best performance) as well as awards for directing.
+Janežič has received the Borštnik Award, four Sterija Awards, two MESS Golden Laurel Wreath awards, two Ardalion Awards, two Grand Prix Golden Lion awards, the Golden Mask, Golden Bird, and Judita awards, two Dr. Đuro Rošić awards, and several other Grand Prix, international critics' and audience awards (including the BITEF audience award for best performance) as well as awards for directing.

 Janežič teaches acting and theatre directing at the University of Ljubljana (Slovenia) – Academy of Theatre, Radio, Film and Television.
-He is also a visiting professor of University of Novi Sad (Serbia) at the Academy of Arts (Acting Master Class) and Faculty of Technical Sciences (Art applied to Architecture, Technique and Design).
+He is also a visiting professor at the University of Novi Sad (Serbia) at the Academy of Arts (Acting Master Class) and Faculty of Technical Sciences (Art applied to Architecture, Technique and Design).
 He lectured at the University of Arts in Belgrade (Serbia) within the interdisciplinary doctoral studies program (Space in Dramatic Art and Architecture of the Scenic Space), at the Academy of Arts (Acting) of the University of Osijek (Croatia), the Faculty of Humanistic Studies of the University of Primorska (Slovenia), within the postgraduate programs at the Faculty of Cognitive Sciences and the Faculty of Pedagogy (Psychodrama) of the University of Ljubljana (Slovenia), at Oslo National Academy of Arts (Norway) and Nordic Institute of Stage and Studio – The Arts University College of Oslo (Norway), at Act – Escola de Actores – Lisbon (Portugal), in the frame of Metodi Festival (International Meeting of Acting Methods and Approaches) – Tuscany (Italy) and several other international theatre festivals (BITEF, NITRA, Desire Central Station, TESZT, MIT Fest, FIST, etc.).